 Any consignment, moving from one international destination to another requires customs clearance.
-Every country has their own laws as outlined by the government and the shipping companies as well as freight forwarders should be aware of it and keep a tab on the new laws related to customs so as not to skip any mandatory document while in international trade.
+Every country has its own laws as outlined by the government and the shipping companies and freight forwarders should be aware of it and keep a tab on the new laws related to customs so as not to skip any mandatory documents while in international trade.

 Generally, in a customs clearance process, there are loads of documents to be verified and submitted, either electronically or physically with the consignment.
 Why?
 Because it helps the concerned officials to calculate taxes and duties that are levied on the consignment that is ready to ship.